YingLiang2/Group14-A3/API-Documentation.md

 ## Description

-* 3040Crypto provides a simple REST API for querying for wallet information, allows you to buy crypto with USD and check the price of a coin.
+* 3040Crypto provides a simple REST API for querying wallet information, allowing you to buy crypto with USD and check the price of a coin.

 ## Endpoints